material-motion/material-motion/specifications/runtime.md

     pinchable = Pinchable()
     rotatable = Rotatable()

 The four objects created above are Intentions.
-Each Instance represents a plan of motion to be executed by the runtime.
+Each Instance represents a plan of motion to be executed by the Runtime.

 ### Step 3: Start a transaction and commit it